HIPAA Compliance

 7. Breach Notification

-In the event of a breach of unsecured PHI, Icosa will:
+In the event of a security breach affecting user data, Icosa will:

-- Notify affected individuals without unreasonable delay, and in no case later than 60 calendar days after discovery of the breach
+- Notify affected users without unreasonable delay, and in no case later than 60 calendar days after discovery

 8. De-Identification